Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Formal operator Lie algebras

-\begin{ex} The most basic example illustrating Corollary~\ref{Zitra bude cista termika.} is obtained by taking $X$ to be a Lie algebra $L$ with the Lie bracket $\langle-,-\rangle$.
+\begin{example} The basic example illustrating Corollary~\ref{Zitra bude cista termika.} is obtained by taking $X$ to be a Lie algebra $L$ with the Lie bracket $\langle-,-\rangle$.
 Note that assignment $L \mapsto \S(L)$ yields a left adjoint to the forgetful functor from the category of Poisson algebras to the category of Lie algebras.

-In the graded setting, taking \hbox{$L: = \ \susp\ \Gamma(TM)$} to be the shifted graded Lie algebra of vector fields on a~smooth manifold $M$ with the standard Lie bracket $\langle-,-\rangle : L \ot L \to L$ now of degree~$-1$, gives rise to the well-known {\em Schouten-Nijenhuis\/} bracket on the exterior algebra of multivector fields
+By imposing an additional degree shift on $L$ and treating the bracket as a bilinear mapping ${\uparrow\!
+L\otimes \uparrow\!
+L\to \uparrow\!
+L}$ of degree $(-1)$, the same construction returns the Schouten bracket on $\ext(L)\simeq \S(\uparrow\!
+L)$. \end{example}